 When Theo goes to visit Lynn at her home it is late at night, yet once inside the house, daylight is coming through the windows.
 See more »

-Ok so you don't wanna talk but your daughter needs you.
+Okay, so, you don't wanna talk.
+But your daughter needs you.
 So what do you say to her?

 [reaches across and slams a pencil into the table]